jasonbrodeur/notes-and-other-things/docs/Conference Notes/CNI 2023 Fall.md

 			- e.g., training on scholarly content (see the Allen Institute).
 Not a lot of results out yet.
 			- [Aurora GPT](https://wccftech.com/intel-aurora-genai-chatgpt-competitor-generative-ai-model-with-1-trillion-parameters/) - trained on scientific literature, data, code | 1 trillion parameter
 	- What does it mean to be "open" in the AI space?
 And how do we preserve these systems?
-		- Requires a nuanced set of definitions for "openness"
+		- Requires a nuanced set of definitions for "openness".
 ### Scholarly Communications
 - CNI executive roundtable for RDM -- report coming out soon
 - Significant increase in desire for services.
 Due to: